 Your sales team is an integral part of your business.
 Your team is out there, pounding the pavement while constantly on the lookout for prospective clients for your products or services.

-With everyone scattered in the field, however, it can be a challenge for managers to keep their team up-to-date on valuable information.
+With everyone scattered in the field, however, it can be a challenge for managers to keep their team up-to-date.

 Here are three ways that your CRM can keep your sales team up-to-date: